avinayak/avinayak.github.io/_drafts/2020-09-24-dweet-review-1.md

 <iframe width=500 height=570 frameBorder="0" src="https://www.dwitter.net/e/3078" allowFullScreen="true"></iframe>

 Hello!
 I've decided to review/analyze some really cool dweets in this new series of posts.
 For those who do not know, a dweet is a short js program of 140 characters or less designed to run in [dwitter](https://www.dwitter.net/).
+For the first dweet study, I've picked procedural pixel spaceship generation.

+First up, u/FireFly's 1-bit spaceships